-If you’re itching to get away, you don’t need to cash in those precious airline miles for a little adventure and exploration.
 The open road is calling your name!
 But before you jump in the car and hit the road, you’ll need to do a little planning and preparation first.

 The first step is the fun one: selecting the route.
 To do so, decide what’s most important to you: distance, destination, or budget.
 Once you know this, you can begin researching and building out the rest of your plans.

 Make sure your route is broken down into doable driving segments both to and from your final destination.
 Your plan should also include a list of attractions you want to see along the way.
-The more you have on the list the better, but be prepared to skip a few.
-You never know what will happen on the open road.
-Being flexible is key.

 Once you know where you’re going, you’ll need to decide where to stay.

 If your road trip is all about the great outdoors and you plan on camping, visit recreation.gov to find and book campsites on your route.

 Or, check out Airbnb for a more unique lodging selection.

 You’ve heard it, you’ve probably said it, and we all know it’s true: “there’s an app for everything.”
 And as a matter of fact, there’s quite a few to aid in your road trip success.
 Here are the ones we suggest downloading before you go: